SJROHRXD/SJR-homework-week-18/README.md

 ## Installation 🛠

 Be sure to initialize!
-Start the prompts by running 'node index.js' from the terminal.
+Start the prompts by running 'node server.js' from the terminal.

-## Tech 🖥

-## Testing 🧷

 ## Contribution 🤝